Rabbitminers/Extended-Flywheels-Fabric/README.md

 Once done, this template needs a bit of setup before it's ready:
 - change entries in the `fabric.mod.json` file
-- rename all instances of `modid` in files and file names with your mod ID, a unique identifier for your mod.
+- rename all instances of `extendedflywheels` in files and file names with your mod ID, a unique identifier for your mod.
 - replace the default icon
 - change your mod package